shopware/docs/products/extensions/migration-assistant/guides/extending-a-shopware-migration-profile.md

 ## Enrich existing plugin with migration features

 Instead of creating a new plugin for the migration, you might want to add migration features to your existing plugin.
 Of course, your plugin should then also be installable without the Migration Assistant plugin.
 So we have an optional requirement.
-Have a look at this [guide](../../../../guides/plugins/plugins/plugin-fundamentals/database-migrations.md) on how to inject the needed migration services only if the Migration Assistant plugin is available.
+Have a look at this [Guide](../../../../guides/plugins/plugins/plugin-fundamentals/database-migrations.md) on how to inject the needed migration services only if the Migration Assistant plugin is available.
 You could also have a look at the example plugin to see how the conditional loading is managed in the plugin base class.

-## Creating a new DataSet
+## Creating a new dataSet

 First of all, you need to create a new `DataSet` for your bundle entity: